'Schools Can Save Lives': An Exit Interview With The U.S. Education Secretary

 You've talked a lot about your biography while in office.
 Given that Donald Trump's pick to succeed you, Betsy DeVos, is a billionaire who has never attended public schools, do you think biography matters when it comes to running the Education Department?

 What matters is beliefs and actions.
 For me, it is true, that my biography — my experiences in school, as a teacher, as a principal — shape my beliefs and how I approach the job.
 But you can arrive at similar beliefs and actions from different experiences.
-I think, fundamentally, regardless of party, anyone in the job of Secretary needs to be focused on two things.
+I think, fundamentally, regardless of party, anyone in the job of secretary needs to be focused on two things.

-One: The Department is a civil rights agency with a responsibility to protect the civil rights of students and to ensure that school is a safe and supportive place for all kids.
+One: The department is a civil rights agency with a responsibility to protect the civil rights of students and to ensure that school is a safe and supportive place for all kids.
 Biography can inform how you come to that conversation but, at the end of the day, there's a responsibility to protect students' civil rights.

 Second is that education is fundamental to the long-term success of our economy and our democracy.
 We need a strong public education system in early childhood.
 We need a strong K-12 public education system, and we need a strong public higher education system as well.
 Again, that's not about party or partisanship.
-That's just fundamental to the work of the Department.
+That's just fundamental to the work of the department.

 You've been a champion of diversity in schools, encouraging districts toward racial and socio-economic integration.
 But, after a presidential election in which race and class became dividing lines, do you worry that much of the country isn't with you and doesn't want to hear the argument?